dsmandera/mutationmirnaproject/README.md

 1. Download the .py file and open in a Python IDE, using Python 3.6
 2. Dowload Ananconda, specifically scikit-learn 0.19.1, pandas 0.20.3, and pydot 1.2.3
-3. Download the given datafiles, with data from Glioma, Bladder Urothelial Carcionma, Breast Invasive Carcinoma, Lung Adenocarcinoma, Colorectal Adenocarcinoma, Colon Adenocarcinoma, Head and Neck Squamous Cell Carcinoma, Ovarian Serous Cystadenocarcinoma, Brain Lower Grade Glioma.
+3. Download the given datafiles, with data from Glioma, Bladder Urothelial Carcinoma, Breast Invasive Carcinoma, Lung Adenocarcinoma, Colorectal Adenocarcinoma, Colon Adenocarcinoma, Head and Neck Squamous Cell Carcinoma, Ovarian Serous Cystadenocarcinoma, Brain Lower Grade Glioma.

     a. patient_to_depletion_category_df contains miRNA depletion data and drug data from patients from all cancer types except for Glioma and Bladder Urothelial Carcinoma.